 To be efficient, pond filtration equipment is usually installed as close to the pond as possible.
-Hiding these parts can be as creative an endeavor as building the pond itself.
+Gracefully concealing your filtration equipment takes as much creativity as building the pond itself.
 Many times the ability to hide equipment in plain sight aesthetically makes or breaks a pond’s appearance.
-Customers want to see the pond —“ not what makes it operate.
+Customers want to see the pond —not what makes it operate.
 Skimmers, settlement tanks, prefilters, biofilters, UV lights and pumps are all types of equipment that can be hidden to great effect.

 Pool-type skimmers are usually smaller in footprint and easier to place a stone cover over, but another option for pool skimmers is a “Pouralid.”
 Pouralid makes replacement skimmer lids for almost all swimming pool skimmers available.
 They look like an upside-down lid with a shallow cavity in the top, which can be filled with whatever cement-type deck material matches the surrounding deck.
 Virtually any faux finish can be poured and formed in the cavity, making them a good choice when used in formal installations.

 Settlement tanks and in-ground prefilters are a little more difficult to conceal because of their inherent size.
 Ranging from 2 to 4 feet in diameter, a stone cover is very difficult and heavy.
 The few lids available for these larger filter tanks are usually just plain, unattractive plastic.
 To transform these original lids, they can be cut in sections and faux rocked, or a portion of the lid can be left off altogether if it’s on the back side, away from view.
 A hinged redwood lid is another good option.
 Raised ponds with the settlement tanks located closeby or attached to the pond are always more visible than tanks placed in-ground.
 The hinged lid can be part of the pond’s edge or used as a deck area since occasional access is all that’s necessary.